WICG/webpackage/draft-yasskin-dispatch-bundled-exchanges.md

    24
    : Let `content` be the result of reading 1 byte from the stream.
 If `content`
-     is less than 24, return an error.
+     is an error or is less than 24, return an error.

    25
    : Let `content` be the result of reading 2 bytes from the stream.
-If the
+If
-     first byte of `content` is 0, return an error.
+     `content` is an error or its first byte is 0, return an error.

    26
    : Let `content` be the result of reading 4 bytes from the stream.
-If the
+If
-     first two bytes of `content` are 0, return an error.
+     `content` is an error or its first two bytes are 0, return an error.

    27
    : Let `content` be the result of reading 8 bytes from the stream.
-If the
+If
-     first four bytes of `content` are 0, return an error.
+     `content` is an error or its first four bytes are 0, return an error.

    28..31, inclusive
    : Return an error.